Hiraga Gennai: On Farting

 Gennai published many works over the course of his literary career.
-The most well known being On Farting, a satirical work which aimed at exploring the themes between high and low Ryōgoku.

-Within this work Gennai himself is depicted as having a "spirited" debate with a samurai, over a peasant that had become a popular entertainer called a fart-ist.
-The fart-ist would entertain crowds with their manipulation of flatulence.
-Gennai compares the fart-ist in the same category as weightlifters and fire eaters of the Ryōgoku district.
-Within the piece Gennai and his friends debate if a drug is being used by the artist that allows the performance to be possible.
-Gennai makes the argument that the feat is impressive and commendably unique.
-Another character, a Confucian Samurai Ishibe Kinkichiro argues that the rudeness of the act and the stupidity of viewers goes against the rules of Confucian manners by encouraging something like this to be performed in public.
-Gennai in the dialogue with Kinkichiro compares conflicting values against one another.
-For the Confucian samurai the performance in a serious offence against conception of propriety and social order.
-Where as Gennai believes that it embodies wisdom and creativity, but the two agree that a fart is nothing more than a useless discharge and that is cannot compare to the officially sanctioned work which is labeled as productive.
-It could not compare to the mental work that comes with running Tokugawa society.
-However the two do disagree on what this discharge means and its implications.
-For Kinkichiro it goes against everything that the "true sages" taught society about human decency and etiquette.
-For Gennai the creativity and the discharge being nothing more that a feat of wisdom by the fart-ist, because he was able to make useless excess into music.
-By presenting it this way Gennai exposed a problem with the categorization of material and media as either high or low.
-As the story continues Gennai continues to target high culture and its custodians and its mode or preproduction.
+Perhaps one of the most well-known is On Farting, a satirical work which explored encounters between high and low culture in Ryōgoku, a popular entertainment district in Edo.
+Within this work, Gennai himself is depicted as having a "spirited" debate with a samurai about a peasant who had gained fame and popularity as a fart-ist, entertaining crowds with performances of flatulence.
+Gennai and his friends debate if a drug is being used by the artist that allows the performance to be possible.
+Gennai argues that the feat is impressive and commendably unique.
+Another character, a Confucian Samurai named Ishibe Kinkichirō, argues that, due to the rudeness of the act and the stupidity of viewers, encouraging the public performance of flatulence goes against the rules of Confucian etiquette.
+Through this extended dialogue, Gennai highlights the differences between these two conflicting value systems.
+For the Confucian samurai, the performance represents a serious offence against propriety and social order, whereas Gennai believes that it embodies wisdom and creativity.
+The two agree that a fart is nothing more than a useless discharge, and that it cannot compare to the officially sanctioned work traditionally labeled as 'productive', such as the mental work that comes with running Tokugawa society; however, they disagree on the meaning and implications of this discharge.
+Kinkichirō argues that it goes against everything that the "true sages" taught society about human decency and etiquette, but Gennai sees the fart-ist's creativity and wisdom in being able to make such useless excess into music.
+By presenting it this way Gennai exposes a problem with the categorization of material and media as either high or low.
+Throughout the story, Gennai continues to critique both the concept of high culture and the attitude of its custodians.